Ijwu/PhoenixPointModInjector/README.md

 - [ ] Provide game behavior hooks, if possible.
 - [ ] Provide cache of PP game objects (items, weapons, armor, etc.)
 - [ ] Provide API for custom UI (such as menus, popups, etc.)

+# Contact

+Find me on the Phoenix Point discord under the username `Ijwu`.
+Please reach out as needed, however do not expect a guarantee of service.